facebook/react/docs/docs/11-advanced-performance.md

 });
 ```

-Note that since the data structures are immutable, we need to assign the result of the push function to this.messages.
+Note that since the data structures are immutable, we need to assign the result of the push function to `this.messages`.

 On the React side, if we also use immutable-js data structures to hold the components' state, we could mix `PureRenderMixin` into all our components and short circuit the re-rendering process.